DodgyBadger/GPT2DB/README.md

 * List all recipes in the database
 * Update and delete recipes

 This guide provides an overview of the steps to recreate this assistant.
-I'll leave detailed instructions to ChatGPT and Google.
+ChatGPT can walk you through yhe details of each step.

 ## Step 1: Setup